alexfisher03/Barbell/README.md

 </h1>

 <p align="center">
   A <a href="https://www.djangoproject.com/"> Django</a> powered web application designed as a pseudo social media platform.
-For production, the application uses <a href="https://www.nginx.com/"> Nginx</a> as reverse proxy and <a href="https://gunicorn.org/"> Gunicorn</a> as the main WSGI HTTP Server.
+For production, the application uses <a href="https://www.nginx.com/"> Nginx</a> as reverse proxy and <a href="https://gunicorn.org/"> Gunicorn</a> as the request server.
 </p>

 <p align="center">